 How to Get a Healthy Gut

-There’s no doubt that the popularity of probiotics (aka foods with friendly, edible bacteria, such as yogurt and kombucha) are on the rise, especially as new research uncovers links between our body’s bacterial population and health.
-Indeed, studies have demonstrated a potential link between gut bacteria and everything from obesity to autoimmune disease, inflammation to mood and mental health.
-Although research is still developing, one thing is certain, when it comes to microbes, strength definitely comes in numbers.
-The higher the amount and variety, the greater potential for benefiting from these tiny bugs, including:
+There’s no doubt that interest in probiotic-rich foods is on the rise.
+Those are foods rich in good-for-you bacteria, such as yogurt and kombucha.
+Research uncovering links between our body’s bacterial population and health likely has something to do with it.
+Indeed, studies have demonstrated a potential link between gut bacteria and everything from obesity to autoimmune disease.
+Although research is still developing, one thing is certain, when it comes to microbes, strength comes in numbers.
+The higher the amount and variety, the greater potential for benefiting from these tiny bugs.
+Although the research has a way to go, thus far a healthy gut shows potential associations with:

-- Regular bowel movements and decreased risk of colon cancer
+- Improving bowel regulation and decreasing risk of colon cancer

-- Increased immunity to disease, especially to those that impact the GI tract
+- Increasing immunity to disease, especially to those that impact the GI tract

-- Decreased incidence of food allergies and inflammatory gut diseases like Irritable Bowel Disease and Crohn’s Disease
+- Decreasing incidence of food allergies and inflammatory gut diseases like Irritable Bowel Disease and Crohn’s Disease

 According to Erica and Justin Sonnenburg, Stanford microbiologists and authors of The Good Gut: Taking Control of Your Weight, Your Mood, and Your Long-term Health, the average American has about 1,200 bacterial populations, while tribes in the Amazon have up to 1,600.
 It seems that our western diets have diminished our healthy gut bacteria, potentially increasing our susceptibility to disease and inflammatory conditions.
 But don’t panic.
 These eight lifestyle modifications (let’s call it Gut Rehab) can help make your gut more microbe friendly.